openresty/lua-resty-redis/README.markdown

 -------------
 `syntax: red:init_pipeline()`

+`syntax: red:init_pipeline(n)`

 Enable the redis pipelining mode.
 All subsequent calls to Redis command methods will automatically get cached and will send to the server in one run when the `commit_pipeline` method is called or get cancelled by calling the `cancel_pipeline` method.

 This method always succeeds.

 If the redis object is already in the Redis pipelining mode, then calling this method will discard existing cached Redis queries.

+The optional `n` argument specifies the (approximate) number of commands that are going to add to this pipeline, which can make things a little faster.

 [Back to TOC](#table-of-contents)